 This page was reviewed or revised on Wednesday, March 28, 2012 1:26 PM

-Sarnia, ON – Despite an endless stream of accessible nutrition information, results of an on-line survey conducted by County of Lambton Community Health Services Department suggest Lambton residents are confused about the salt in their diet.
+Sarnia, ON – Despite an endless stream of accessible nutrition information, results of an on-line survey conducted by County of Lambton Lambton Public Health suggest Lambton residents are confused about the salt in their diet.

-Connie Mallette, Registered Dietitian with Community Health Services, says, among the 380 respondents to the 2012 Nutrition Month survey, responses to salt-related questions produced the most incorrect results.
+Connie Mallette, Registered Dietitian with Lambton Public Health, says, among the 380 respondents to the 2012 Nutrition Month survey, responses to salt-related questions produced the most incorrect results.

 "It seems salt is a puzzling subject when it comes to our diet," said Mallette.
 "Salt is salt, whether it comes from the land or the sea.
 Any ingredients with the words salt or sodium react the same way in our bodies.
 It doesn't matter if it's table salt, sea salt, garlic salt, onion salt, sodium bicarbonate (baking soda) or monosodium glutamate (MSG); it's still a salt."